“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 “If one goes beyond imagination and reaches the second stage of exact clairvoyance (described in greater detail in my books), one attains inspiration — perception of independent spirit, no longer connected to the physical body.” — Rudolf Steiner, A MODERN ART OF EDUCATION, p.
 66

-I could say more, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps I shouldn’t.
+We could trace this farther, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps we shouldn’t.
 So round up his books and settle down for a good read.
 Particularly interesting are the books in the series Foundations of Waldorf Education.
 Waldorf teachers study these books intently.
 Before sending a child to a Waldorf school, perhaps you should, too.

 To visit other pages in this section of Waldorf Watch, use the underlined links, below.